maidsafe/rfcs/text/0034-immutable-data-name-function/0034-immutable-data-name-function.md

 ## Unresolved questions

-Which of the alternatives should be used?
+~~Which of the alternatives should be used?~~

+## Resolution

+The "Minimal" implementation was ultimately chosen and added as part of [PR #1074][4].

 [0]: #Existing "Source for existing `ImmutableData` implementation."
 [1]: #Lazy "Source for "Lazy" implementation."
 [2]: #Minimal "Source for "Minimal" implementation."
 [3]: #Safe "Source for "Safe" implementation."
+[4]: https://github.com/maidsafe/routing/pull/1074/files#diff-20ac033e9bb37ccdbfdd202c7769d57c "Routing pull request number 1074."